 Rest.
 Take adequate time off in between running sessions, or change up the training to incorporate other activities that remove repetitive running load from the shins.
 Weights, swimming or cycling will all suit.
 Weights may even be beneficial in enhancing the ability of the shin to deal with stress, as may stretch activities like Yoga.
 If you are having ongoing issues with shin splints, or it has been around a long time you may benefit from a professional assessment and a tailored plan.

 What will an Osteopath do for my Shin Splints?

 An Osteopath will put you through a comprehensive professional assessment and create a tailored plan that will suit your situation and training needs, as well as apply some experienced hands-on treatments designed to give you symptom relief in the meantime.

 Will it go away?

 Eventually given time and the right management this condition almost always resolves.
-However you may need to reduce a beloved sporting activity or drastically lower expectations for completing that marathon in three weeks time.
-It’s common for people with chronic or repeat episodes of Shin Splints to need some professional help is finding a resolution.
+However, you may need to reduce a beloved sporting activity or drastically lower expectations for completing that marathon in three weeks time.
+It’s common for people with chronic or repeat episodes of shin splints to need some professional help in finding a resolution.

 What’s the worst case scenario?

 Repeated aggravations in some susceptible people can trigger stress fractures in the shin or a more serious condition known as compartment syndrome, where the pressure in the shin builds up to the point where it can damage nerves and reduce or stop blood flow.
 These people can end up having surgical decompression of their shin muscular compartments.
 However, this is a pretty rare and extreme complication.